IAMHAADICOOL/Hands_on_Intervention_Project/README.md

 # Hands-on Intervention (HOI) Project

-A ROS 2 simulation project implementing Task-Priority kinematic control for a **vehicle-manipulator system** consisting of a **Kobuki TurtleBot 2** differential-drive base and a **uArm Swift Pro** 4-DOF manipulator arm, simulated in [Stonefish](https://stonefish.readthedocs.io).
+A ROS 2 simulation project implementing Task-Priority kinematic control for a **vehicle-manipulator system (VMS)** consisting of a **Kobuki TurtleBot 2** differential-drive base and a **uArm Swift Pro** 4-DOF manipulator arm, simulated in [Stonefish](https://stonefish.readthedocs.io).

+The primary demonstration is an autonomous **pick-and-place** task: the robot searches for an ArUco-tagged box, navigates to it, picks it up with the suction-cup end-effector, carries it to a drop-off point, and releases it — all using Task-Priority resolved-rate control over the full 6-DOF VMS.

 **Team:** Haadi / Huy / Phu